-Many diners feel uncomfortable when faced with navigating a restaurant wine list, but it doesn’t have to be this way - with the following principles in mind, even novice oenophiles can order wine with confidence:
+Many diners feel uncomfortable when faced with navigating a restaurant wine list, but it doesn’t have to be this way -with the following principles in mind, even novice oenophiles can order wine at a restaurant with confidence:

 Go With a Game Plan

 Nowadays, most restaurants publish their food and beverage menus online, giving patrons a chance to get a sneak peek at the wine selections before entering the bustling environment of a dining room.
-There’s also a wealth of online resources to help you decode wine menus, including producer and importer websites, wine blogs, and websites like CellarTracker that include tasting notes and scores.
+There’s also a wealth of online resources to help you order wine like a pro, including producer and importer websites, wine blogs, and websites like CellarTracker that include tasting notes and scores.

 If you have your eye on a particular bottle, you can also call the restaurant ahead of time to confirm availability - many restaurants will even decant the bottle in advance of your arrival (more on that later).

 When you arrive at a restaurant, it’s generally best to determine what you’re eating before you choose a wine in order to ensure that the flavors won’t clash.
 One general rule of food and wine pairing is that what grows together, goes together - in other words, if you’re at a French restaurant, it’s hard to go wrong with a bottle of French wine.